UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 The default MPI implementation on our clusters is the Intel MPI stack.
 MPI programs don’t use a shared memory model so they can be run across multiple nodes.
 This script differs considerably from the serial and OpenMP jobs in that MPI programs need to be invoked by a program called gerun.
 This is our wrapper for mpirun and takes care of passing the number of processors and a file called a machine file.

-'''Important''': If you wish to pass a file or stream of data to the standard input (stdin) of an MPI program, there are specific command-line options you need to use to control which MPI tasks are able to receive it. (`-s` for Intel MPI, `--stdin` for OpenMPI.)
+***Important***: If you wish to pass a file or stream of data to the standard input (stdin) of an MPI program, there are specific command-line options you need to use to control which MPI tasks are able to receive it. (`-s` for Intel MPI, `--stdin` for OpenMPI.)
 Please consult the help output of the `mpirun` command for further information.
 The `gerun` launcher does not automatically handle this.

 If you use OpenMPI, you need to make sure the Intel MPI modules are removed and the OpenMPI modules are loaded, either in your jobscript or in your shell start-up files (e.g. `~/.bashrc`).